Learning with your hands and heart

 Children learn best through play in a sensory rich environment with open-ended materials (nature, our "third teacher")

-Confident & loving connection-based teaching (Teachers trained in Positive Discipline, Hand-in-Hand Parenting, RIE, etc) - through authentic relationships, based in respect, trust, and acceptance children's thinking brain is ready to learn
+Confident & loving connection-based teaching - Through authentic relationships based in respect, trust and acceptance children's thinking brain feels safe and ready to learn

 Kindergarten academic skills (number sense, numeracy, literacy, executive functioning skills) are taught in meaningful contexts with real-world applications